diff3/DagAssistClassic/README.md

 # DagAssistClassic

-This is not my addon, I've just fixed some errors so it works with World of Warcraft Classic original addon can be found here: https://www.curseforge.com/wow/addons/dag-assist
+This is not my addon, I've just fixed some errors so it works with World of Warcraft Classic.

+original addon can be found here: https://www.curseforge.com/wow/addons/dag-assist

 Entropy